fboes/blogophon/README.md

 The _Blogophon generator_ works on every platform with [NodeJs](https://nodejs.org/en/).
 This includes Windows, Mac OSX and Linux.
 The Blogophon can also be installed directly on your web host, as long as you have [NodeJs](https://nodejs.org/en/) installed on your web host and SSH access.
 The Blogophon generators generates your blog pages.

-Your _blog pages_ can be hosted on any web hosting service - it only consists of static files.
+Your _generated blog pages_ are independent of the Blogophon software, and can be hosted on any web hosting service - it only consists of static files.
 You will need no PHP, MySQL or anything like that.

 Installation
 ------------